- Academic Freedom Policy

 In the event of a planned absence, the student must speak to each faculty member whose course will be missed and request that the absence be excused.

-Tardiness is considered to be unprofessional behavior.
+- Tardiness is considered to be unprofessional behavior.
 It is expected that if a student is tardy for any class, the student will apologize to the instructor immediately after that class.
-If a student is tardy twice (two times), the student will receive a warning letter with a copy of that letter placed in his or her file.
+If a student is tardy twice, the student will receive a warning letter with a copy of that letter placed in his or her record.
 After the second time, each subsequent event will result in a 5% reduction per tardiness from a final course grade.
 This represents the University’s minimal standard; individual faculty may outline additional consequences in their course syllabi.

 Online Education Attendance

-If enrolled in a course that is purely online (no face-to-face lab associated with it) then a student may be moving through his or her coursework with a cohort group.
-This means the student will have weekly attendance and assignments due along with fellow classmates.
+If enrolled in a course that is purely online (no face-to-face lab associated with it and offered in an asynchronous format), a student may be moving through his or her coursework with a cohort group.
+This means the student and fellow classmates will have weekly attendance requirements and assignments due.
 Check the syllabus for a schedule of due dates or refer to the course map within the course platform for specific information on each assignment.

 In the online environment, attendance equates to signing into the course and interacting in some meaningful way, either via an assignment, bulletin board discussion, or test.
 No other student/course facilitator contact (e.g., telephone calls, faxes, email) satisfies the attendance requirement.

-Course faculty are required to report student absences (lack of online course interaction) in an online course.
-However, it is the prerogative of the faculty member to determine if work submitted after the day of deadline will or will not receive any points or credit.
+Student Advisors regularly monitor online course attendance.
+In addition, course faculty are expected to report student absences in an online course (i.e., lack of online course interaction) to the Registrar’s Office.
+However, it is the prerogative of the faculty member to determine whether work submitted after the day of the deadline will or will not receive points or credit.
 Be advised that course facilitators are discouraged from awarding points for late student work that is designed to contribute to the overall class community (e.g., bulletin board threads, group work).